jbroerken/featherStack/featherStack-iOS/doc/source/Models/Models.rst

 ******
 Models
 ******
-This collection of models contains everything used to store data related to the application.
+This collection of models contains everything used to store and manipulate data related to the application.
 The models include functions to guard against some types of access.

 Common
 ------